coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

    :n:`{? : {+ @ident } }` specifies the hint database(s) to add to.
    *(Deprecated since version 8.10:* If no :token:`ident`\s are given, the hint is added to the `core` database.)

+   Hints in hint databases are ordered, which is the order in which they're tried, as shown by the :cmd:`Print HintDb` command.
+   Hints with lower costs are tried first.
+Hints with the same cost are tried in reverse of their order of definition, i.e., last to first.
+When multiple hint databases are specified in search tactics, all hints in the first database are tried before any in the second database (and so forth).

    Outside of sections, these commands support the :attr:`local`, :attr:`export` and :attr:`global` attributes. :attr:`export` is the default.